 By telling you lies, anxiety works its way deep inside your brain and takes hold until you begin to believe the lies.
 They begin to seem like the truth.
 The lies are often so numerous, far beyond these 12 examples, and so vicious that it can be hard to recognize them for what they are: lies that anxiety tells you.

 Recognizing what anxiety is saying and identifying the statements as lies is an important step in removing anxiety from your life.
-The next step is to challenge the lies, and next week’s article will do exactly that.
+The next step is to challenge the lies, and the next article (12 Truths About You and Anxiety) will do exactly that.